andrew-na-git/Score-Embedding-Fast-Diffusion/README.md

     python3 run.py --config <config_file_name>

-To make a sample and regenerate a report on an already pretrained model:
+To make a sample and regenerate a report on an already pre-trained model:

     python3 run.py --config <config_file_name> --no-train